readymade-ui/readymade/README.md

 <button is="my-button"></button>
 ```

-Wa la!
+Voilà!
 A Custom Element that retains all the behaviors of a button, yet extends button to do other things.
 In this nieve implementation all that is changed is the style of the button.
 Creating a customized built in element like this will retain all the behaviors of the element that is extended.

 ### Single Interface ☕️